sardana-org/sardana/doc/source/sep/SEP6.md

 -----------------------------
 MeasurementGroup is a group element.
 It aggregates other elements of types ExpChannel (these are CounterTimer, 0D, 1D and 2D ExperimentalChannels) and TriggerGate.
 The MeasurementGroup's role is to execute acquisitions using the aggregated elements.

-The acquisition is synchronized by the TriggerGate elements.
+The acquisition is synchronized by the TriggerGate elements or by the software synchronizer.
 The hardware synchronized ExpChannel controllers  are configured with the number of acquisitions to be executed while the software synchronized do not know a priori the number of acqusitions.

 Latency time is a new attribute of the measurement group which role is to introduce an extra latency time in between two consecutive acquisitions.
 Its value corresponds to the maximum latency time of all the ExpChannel controllers present in the measurement group.
 It may be especially useful for acquisitions involving software synchronized channels.
 The software overhead may cause acquisitions to be skipped if the previous acquisition is still in progress while the new synchronization event arrives.
 The *latency time* parameter, by default, has zero value.

-On the MeasurementGroup creation, the SoftwareTriggerGate element is assigned by default to the newly added ExperimentalChannel controllers, hence the MeasurementGroup could be used in the continuous scans straight away.
+On the MeasurementGroup creation, the software synchronizer is assigned by default to the newly added ExperimentalChannel controllers, hence the MeasurementGroup could start measuring without any additional configurations.

 The configuration parameters:

-- **Configuration** (type: dictionary) - stores static configuration e.g. which TriggerGate element is associated to which ExperimentalChannel controller and which synchronization type is used (Trigger or Gate)
+- **Configuration** (type: dictionary) - stores static configuration e.g. which synchronizer is associated to which ExperimentalChannel controller and which synchronization type is used (Trigger or Gate)
 - **Synchronization** (type: list of dictionaries) - express the measurement synchronization, it is composed from the groups of equidistant acquisitions described by: the initial point and delay, total and active intervals and the number of repetitions, these information can be expressed in different synchronization domains if necessary (time, position, monitor)
 - **LatencyTime** (type: float, unit: seconds, access: read only): latency time between two consecutive acquisitions
 - **Moveable** (type: string) - full name of the master moveable element